 In front of the Parliament Building, the elite Presidential Guards, or Ezvones, guard the Tomb of the Unknown Soldier 24 hours a day and you can watch the official Changing of the Guard at 11am on Sundays.
 On other days they march around and change places every hour.

 Syntagma metro station is below and has several entrances around the square.
 Syntagma Square is a hub for transport in Athens and there are buses galore.
 From here you can also catch the coastal tram to the beaches.
 The National Gardens are just across the road from the square.

 Tours & Tickets

-Experience the essential things to do in Athens aboard a hop-on hop-off sightseeing tour.
-You'll see all the historical and modern sights of Athens in a ...
+Experience the essential things to do in Athens aboard this City Sightseeing hop-on hop-off bus tour.
+You'll see all the historical and modern sights of Athens ...
 Read more

 Duration: 1.5 hours